 Colic vs. Crying: Symptoms of Colic Baby

 Knowing whether your baby’s cries are “average” or “excessive” can be tricky because crying patterns vary from baby to baby.
-Knowing what symptoms of colic in babies you can look out for can help you identify your baby’s crying.
+Knowing what symptoms of colic in babies you can look out for can help you identify why your baby is crying.
 "The Rule of 3" is most helpful for parents and doctors when determining if your baby has colic.

-Your baby is 3 weeks or older and your baby cries excessively at least 3 hours or more, for at least 3 days per week, for 3 or more weeks in a row.
+Your baby is 3 weeks or older and your baby's crying excessively at least 3 hours a day or more, for at least 3 days a week, for 3 or more weeks in a row.

 In addition to the “Rule of 3”, also notice if any of the following symptoms apply:

 Excessive crying usually occurs at the same time every day: Although colic can happen at any time, day or night, most babies experience it later in the afternoon or at night, and it will usually happen at the same time on most days.
 Parents often refer to this as the “witching hour.”

-Crying appears to happen out of nowhere, for no reason: Most of your baby’s cries are need based.
+Baby's crying appears to happen out of nowhere, for no reason: Most of your baby’s cries are need-based.
 They cry when they are hungry or overtired or want to be held.
-Crying from colic, however, is not need based.
-Your baby might be completely content one minute, then crying inconsolably the next - the cries happen out of nowhere and you can’t seem to find a reason why, which means you can’t console them, even when you hold your baby or give your baby a bottle or toy.
+Crying from colic, however, is not need-based.
+Your baby may be completely content one minute, then crying inconsolably the next - the cries happen out of nowhere and you can’t seem to find a reason why, which means you can’t console them, even when you hold your baby or give your baby a bottle or toy.
 Chances are (if your baby’s cries also follow the Rule of 3) your baby is experiencing colic.